 - The portal will close automatically at 11 PM Central European Time (5 PM EST/4PM CST/3PM MTN/2PM PST) on the deadline date.
 Applicants are advised to start the application process at least one week before the closing date.

-- Please ensure we receive the paper application no later than one week after the closing date (one-sided, not stapled).
-Your application is only complete when we have received both your electronic and paper application.
+- Please ensure we receive the signed reference form by the closing date (date of postmark).
+Your application is only complete once we have received your electronic application and the reference form both by mail and electronically.

 - Check out the Manual for Personal Funding.
 On this site, you can download manuals to assist with the personal funding section of the DAAD Portal.